acconeer/acconeer-python-exploration/docs/detectors/a121/speed_detection.rst

 ^^^^^^^
 Continuing with the other preset, *traffic*.
 Here we have a longer range, which almost certainly will need adjustment when looking at a road.
 When aiming the sensor at cars passing by, we notice that we can not only measure the speed, but also that we see a gap between measurements.
 Combining the information of the time gap between *new* detections, with the speed of the detected object we can also get a good estimate of the distance between the cars.

 Another thing to notice when aiming the sensor at a road is that we only measure the speed component towards the sensor.
-If we have an angle between the sensor and the road (which is usually the case, since measuring straight ahead would require a position on the road), we will observe a lower speed that the object is travelling at.
+If we have an angle between the sensor and the road (which is usually the case, since measuring straight ahead would require a position on the road), we will observe a lower speed that the object is traveling at.
 See more information here: `Cosine error effect <https://copradar.com/chapts/chapt2/ch2d1.html>`_.

 Further reading: